ronduma/cs-554-trvl/README.md

 categories, hotels, and restaurants.
 Mui Material was also used to make most of the search engines within the website.
 In short, Material UI a well-developed front-end library that was implemented to give our project the "website" material look.

+## ImageMagick
+ImageMagick is a feature within the webiste that allows the users to crop or resize their image to a certain size.
+ImageMagick allows the users upload, edit, and modify their profile picture for a more distinguised or unqiue look.

+## MagicSearch
+MagicSearch is a web development feature within the website that makes it easier for the users to make searches.
+MagicSearch can be seen implemented in the search bar of the community secition.

 # Starting the Website

 ## NPM I